DataDog/integrations-core/amazon_kafka/README.md

 ### Events

-The Amazon Kafka check does not include any events.
+The Amazon MSK check does not include any events.

 ## Troubleshooting